FitX/inactive-timer/README.md

-# redirect-timer
+# inactive-timer
-Redirect Timer function with web worker Support
+Inactive Timer function with web worker Support.
+Starts a Timer and Reset them on User Interaction.